victorcionca/prog_competition/README.md

     * details of evaluation in ``submit.html``

 * configure in ``competition.go`` the details of the competition
-    * names of source files
+    * names of source files (getCompetitionFilenames)
-    * compile command
+    * compile command (getCompiledCommand)
-    * processing of solution output
+    * processing of solution output (RunSolutionSpecific and processSolutionOutput)
     * database details
+    * displaying the leaderboard - HandleLeaderboard increasing vs decreasing sorting of users based on score
+* configure in ``competition.go``
+    * the web address
+    * the template for email verification

 * setup the database; update the schema to fit the solution score